Theodor

 Leadership

-Where succession after Theodor had
+Where succession after Theodor

-straightforward, there was no immediate
+had been straightforward, there was no

-possibility for a third Frobenius
+immediate possibility for a third

-generation to take over the company and
+Frobenius generation to take over the

-family tradition.
-Rita and Erik
+company and family tradition.
+Rita and

-therefore created a foundation
+Erik therefore created a foundation

-'Frobeniusfonden' which, took over the
+'Frobeniusfonden', which took over the

-shares, and ownership of
+shares and ownership of the company.

-builder Henning Jensen (former founder
+Organ builder Henning Jensen (former

-and owner of Fyns Orgelbyggeri) became
+founder and owner of Fyns

-the CEO of Frobenius.
-Since
+Orgelbyggeri) became the CEO of

-the company as CEO.
+Eskild Momme has led the company as

 |